Virgil Shantser

-Virgil Leonovich Shantser (Russian: Виргилий Леонович Шанцер; 21 September 1867 — 29 November 1911) (pseudonym - Marat) was a Bolshevik revolutionary active in the Moscow uprising of 1905.
+Virgil Leonovich Shantser (Вирги́лий Лео́нович Ша́нцер; 21 September 1867 — 29 November 1911) (pseudonym – Marat) was a Bolshevik revolutionary active in the Moscow uprising of 1905.
 He became a leading Bolshevik, but followed Alexander Bogdanov into the Vpered faction in 1909.
 However he contracted an illness and died in 1911.

 Early life

 Shantser was the son of Leon Schantser, an Austrian engineer who had become a winemaker.
 His mother was a descendant of Louis-Vincent Tardan, the founder of the Swiss community in Shabo and also a winemaker.
 He attended the Gymnasium in Nikolaev, and in the late 1880s he became a supporter of People’s Will, the major populist revolutionary organization.
 He attended the University of Yuryev in Tartu where he joined a Social Democratic student circle.
 After graduating in 1899 he moved to Moscow where he undertook party work for the Russian Social Democratic Labour Party.
 However he was arrested and exiled to Eastern Siberia.
 Following the Second Congress of the RSDLP in 1903, he became a Bolshevik.